zenrocklabs/zenrock-docs/docs/docs/zrChain/architecture.md

 - Restaking of ETH to increase economic security
 - Other standard Cosmos features such as staking, governance, IBC, etc.

-Besides the standard Cosmos modules, the Zenrock blockchain incorporates three additional modules that:
+Besides the standard Cosmos modules, the Zenrock blockchain incorporates four additional modules that:

 - Create and manage workspaces and keyrings in the [**_Identity Module_**](identity.md)
 - Request and manage keys as well as request signatures in the [**_Treasury Module_**](treasury.md)